dxinteractive/cookie-bike/README.md

 Cookie bike goes:

 Exercise bike > Arduino > Computer
-- Exercise bike pedal sensor 3.5mm plug goes to Arduino (Pin 1 and GND).
+- Exercise bike pedal sensor 3.5mm plug goes to Arduino (Pin 2 and GND).
 - Arduino USB goes to Computer USB Port.

 Cookie Bike has 2 software components:
 - Cookie Bike App, a node app that controls the Arduino, calculates the pedalling speed and makes the result available to Cookie Bike Script.
 - Cookie Bike Script, a browser Userscript that asks Cookie Bike App for data and controls the clicking of the Cookie Clicker cookie.

-## Usage

-Do setup first if you haven't already

-- Plug in stuff ^^^
-- Start Cookie Bike App
-  - Open terminal and go to `cookie-bike/cookie-bike-app`, then run `yarn start-dev`
-- Go to [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/) in Chrome
-- Pedal!

 ## Setup